Texaco: 1964–98: Various ventures

 In January 1988, Texaco became the first major corporation in the UK to declare compulsory testing for HIV, a decision denounced by the Lesbian and Gay Employment Rights organisation as 'disastrous, irresponsible and pointless.'
 It was picketed by protesters from ACT UP London in March 1989, who also called for a British boycott of its petroleum products.

 In January 1989, Texaco and Saudi Aramco agreed to form a joint venture known as Star Enterprise in which Saudi Aramco would own a 50% share of Texaco's refining and marketing operations in the eastern U.S. and Gulf Coast.
 In 1989, Texaco introduced System3 gasolines in all three grades of fuel, featuring the latest detergent additive technology to improve performance by reducing deposits that clog fuel injection systems.
-The Toronto-based Texaco Canada Incorporated subsidiary was sold to Imperial Oil with all Texaco Canada retail operations converted to the Esso brand.
+The Toronto-based Texaco Canada Incorporated subsidiary was sold to Imperial Oil; some operations had to be resold for competitive reasons to other companies, chiefly to Ultramar, but all Texaco Canada retail operations retained by Imperial were converted to the Esso brand.
 Two years later, the company was awarded the National Medal of Arts.
 In 1993, several dozen tribal leaders and residents from the Ecuadoran Amazon filed a billion-dollar class-action lawsuit against Texaco, as a result of massive ecological pollution of the area and rivers around Texaco's Ecuadorian offshore drilling sites, causing toxic contamination of approximately 30,000 residents.

 In 1994, Texaco's System3 gasolines were replaced by new CleanSystem3 gasoline, marketed with claims of improved engine performance through additives designed to clean carbon from car-engine intake valves and combustion chambers.
 In 1995, Texaco merged their Danish and Norwegian downstream operations with those of Norsk Hydro under the new brand HydroTexaco.
 This joint venture was sold in 2007 to Norwegian retail interests as YX Energi, following the purchase of Hydro by Statoil.
 In 1996, Texaco paid over $170 million to settle racial discrimination lawsuits filed by Black employees at the company.
 It was the largest racial-discrimination lawsuit settlement in the U.S. at the time, and was particularly damaging to Texaco's public relations when tapes were released of meetings with company executives planning to destroy incriminating evidence.